barrass.dev

 Alternatively, you can navigate to the GitHub page and download it from there.

-Before we can build libimobiledevice, there are a few packages you'll need to install.
+There are a few packages you’ll also need to install.
 These are:

 sudo apt install build-essential automake autoconf libtool pkg-config cython openssl libplist-dev libplist++-dev libusbmuxd-dev usbmuxd